KelseyHigham/jprof-lovr/README.md

 end
 ```

-These are then saved to a file in your application's save directory, which you can analyze in the love2d-based viewer:
+These are then saved with to a file in your application's [save directory](https://lovr.org/docs/lovr.filesystem#Notes), which you can analyze in the love2d-based viewer:

 ![Time mode](https://user-images.githubusercontent.com/2214632/32568512-c2a04ec8-c4be-11e7-8964-cda8d96f4e9e.png)